ymichael/projectintern/index.md

 Some things like data structures and algorithms knowledge, problem solving skills and coding proficiency take time to build up.
 You’ll probably need more than a few months to get significantly better at this, so start early, and do it consistently.
 Practice makes perfect.
 The best part is that the skills are useful beyond just the technical interviews.

+Here are some tips on how to get better at the each of the following:
 ### Data Structures and Algorithms Knowledge
+// TODO

 ### Coding Proficiency
+// TODO

 ### Interview skills
+// TODO

 #### General Problem solving skills
+// TODO

 #### Technical questions
+// TODO

 #### Whiteboarding
+// TODO

 #### Non-technical questions
+// TODO

 ## Resources
 - http://alexeymk.com/a-brief-guide-to-tech-internships/ - Great article with advice on how to get an internship and why you should want one.
 - http://www.amazon.com/books/dp/098478280X - Cracking the Coding Interview.
 Talks about the recruitment process, gives advice on how to ace the technical interviews and has many practice questions.
 - http://internproject.io/finding-an-internship/coding-resumes-differ/ - A piece by the author of Cracking the Coding Interview on getting your resume suited to the company you are applying.